STLBlues :: A Blues Music eZine

 The talent is abounding here with lots of very special guests.
 Unfortunately, at the time of this review and since this was released earlier this year we’ve lost Ruth Brown, Robert Lockwood, Jr. and Henry Townsend.

-Although bit on the over-produced side with no signs of dirt or grit, that being said this CD is extremely enjoyable with plenty of mojo.
+I thought this CD was a bit on the over-produced side with no signs of dirt or grit, that being said I found this CD to be extremely enjoyable with plenty of mojo.
 Seagal’s vocals are good, his guitar licks are great.
-Be it a novice to the blues genre or someone that really gets into the sweet sounds of Chicago blues like yours truly, you’ll find this CD pleasing to the palate.
+Be it a novice to the blues genre or someone that really gets into the sweet sounds of Chicago blues like yours truly, I think you’ll find this CD pleasing to the palate.
+My suggestion, turn it on at the end of the day, grab a glass of your favorite adult beverage, for me I’m both enjoying this CD and drinking a glass of chilled Riesling – the combination is perfect, I can’t help from getting sucked into the blues as I forget my own blues as I listen, drink and look outside the window to the light of the silvery moon – all good.
+Get past tracks 1 – 14 and you’ve got a buried treasure of real delta, acoustic blues.

 The STLBluesometer